bmc825/Corophiid-Phylogenomics-Pipeline/Corophiid_Phylogenomics_Protocol.md

 ### 2.1 Acquiring transcriptomes

-For this study we will use novel transcriptomes and publicly available corophiid transcriptomes.
+For this study we will use novel transcriptomes and publicly available corophiidan transcriptomes.

-#### 2.1.1 *corophiid Transcriptomes*
+#### 2.1.1 *corophiidan Transcriptomes*

-We will acquire corophiid transcriptomes from our own sequencing efforts and publicly available data.
+We will acquire corophiidan transcriptomes from our own sequencing efforts and publicly available data.

 ##### *Sequenced Transcriptomes*